 Address: Rue de Rivoli, 75001 Paris, France

-The Mona Lisa and the Venus de Milo are two of history’s most famous pieces of art, and both are housed at the Louvre.
+The Mona Lisa and the Venus de Milo are two of history’s most famous art pieces, and both are housed at the Louvre.
 It is a primary feature of the city’s skyline and is located on the Right Bank of the River Seine in Paris’ 1st arrondissement (district or ward).

-The Louvre Museum is a must-see for visitors to Paris.
-It offers something for everyone thanks to its large variety of artwork and artifacts.
-From ancient Egyptian relics to works by Leonardo da Vinci, the Louvre Museum is guaranteed to amaze and delight.
+The Louvre Museum is a must-see for visitors to Paris due to its ancient Egyptian relics to works by Leonardo da Vinci.
+The Louvre Museum is guaranteed to amaze and delight.

 The medieval Louvre fortification can be found in the museum’s basement.
-In 1546, after it became obsolete as a defensive structure, the fortress was turned into a royal residence.
+In 1546, after becoming obsolete as a defensive structure, the fortress became a royal residence.

 The Louvre Museum is open every day except Tuesday.
 It closes at 9:45 pm from April to September and at 6:45 pm the rest of the year.
-Louvre Museum Admission Ticket is €15 for adults, €7.50 for students and senior citizens, and free for children under 18 years old.
+Louvre Museum Admission Ticket is €15 for adults, €7.50 for students and senior citizens, and free for children under 18.

 See Related: Fun & Best Things to Do in Paris with Kids